robinhood-suite/robinhood4/doc/robinhood.rst

 A classical iterator interface.

-RobinHood implements two types of iterators: iterator over constant (ie. read-only) references, and iterators over mutable (ie. regular) references.
+RobinHood implements two types of iterators: iterators over constant (ie. read-only) references, and iterators over mutable (ie. regular) references.
 This distinction allows for a clear delegation of memory ownership at the API level: constant references must not be freed [#]_ nor modified; mutable references may